-Minneapolis Environmental Management is responsible for enforcing environmental regulations, as well as handling spill clean ups, sometimes with the assistance of Minneapolis Sewer Maintenance staff.
+Minneapolis Environmental Services is responsible for enforcing environmental regulations, as well as handling spill clean ups, sometimes with the assistance of Minneapolis Sewer Maintenance staff.
 They also provide educational brochures and water quality information to the public.

-To increase awareness of water quality issues and encourage community volunteer involvement, Minneapolis Park and Recreation Board (MPRB) staff provides water quality information and education to City residents through:
+To increase awareness of water quality issues and encourage community involvement, Minneapolis Park and Recreation Board (MPRB) staff provides water quality information and education to City residents through:

-- Minneapolis Earth Day Clean Up
+- Minneapolis Earth Day Clean-Up

 - Educational programming in Minneapolis schools

 - Informational newspaper articles and public service announcements